NCAR/geocat-applications/README.md

 Python Ecosystem that may be relevant to your geoscience workflows

 ### NCL to Python
-NCL to Python are pages that explain specifically how to achieve something that was possible in NCL in Python, including any algorithmic differences, guidance regarding replication under different conditions or circumstances, and any other relevant comparisons between the NCL and Python functionality
+NCL to Python consists of pages that explain specifically how to achieve something that was possible in NCL in Python, including any algorithmic differences, guidance regarding replication under different conditions or circumstances, and any other relevant comparisons between the NCL and Python functionality

 These pages assume that the user has a working knowledge of NCL and are looking for transitional